May 20, 2019

 Drinking enough water will helps you feel more alert, maintain healthy skin, and prevent constipation and headaches.Your body naturally loses water throughout the day, so drinking enough to stay hydrated is essential.

 Signs of Dehydration

-Our sense of thirst isn’t particularly well-developed, meaning it often only arrives long after you’re dehydrated.
-This means it's important to be proactive about your water consumption and pay close attention to how much water you're drinking everyday
+If you don't drink enough water, your body won't be able to function at it's best.
+It's important to be proactive about your water consumption and pay close attention to how much water you're drinking everyday.

 Common symptoms of dehydration include:

 - Lower body weight than the day before